 method: T apply(T t)

-ex: map(UnaryOperator u)
+ex: map(UnaryOperator u)myItems.stream().map(String::toUpperCase)

-There exist a lot of primitive variants for these functional interfaces that allow better performances thanks to less (un)boxing operations.
+There are a lot of primitive variants for these functional interfaces that allow better performances thanks to less (un)boxing operations.
 Some examples are Int/Long/DoublePredicate (primitive input), ToInt/Long/DoubleFunction (primitive output), Int/Long/DoubleFunction (primitve input), and so on.

 There are also variants with two arguments, like BiPredicate<T,U>, BiFunction<T,U,R> (convert 2 types into one), and more, and their primitive variants.